gsmatth/shooters-log/README.md

 Required Data:
 * Provide username and password as JSON

 This route will create a new user by providing a username and password in the body of the request.
 Creating a new user is required to store and access data later.
-This route but be completed before attempting to use the `api/signin` route.
+This route must be completed before attempting to use the `api/signin` route.

 A token will be returned that will only be used for the `api/signin` route. after signing-in, you will receive a new token that will be a reference for all future routes.

-Example response:
+Example response (token):
   ```
   eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9.eyJ0b2tlbiI6ImFkMzY0MzZlNzNiMmI1MmNiYmNjZTQ2MWY5YTk1OGIwODYxZTZmYjIyMmUzMWU2MDNiNWJjNzQzMDBlYjA1NTEiLCJpYXQiOjE0NjY5NjY2NzR9.2xOVdorLQP-LtnmYCaRTX2V8enOTX-p3SJNF_8Gyoew`
   ```